mudo007/WalletDA/README.md

 # WalletDA - Golang Project for developer skills evaluation
 ## About
 This project is a code challenge, described on the "specifications.pdf" file at the root of this repository.
 DA stands for "Diogo Andrade", my name.
-I start by describing how de guidelines on how it would work on a hypotetical production scenario.
-Many of thenm wouldn't be actually implemented on this excercise.
+I start by describing the guidelines on how it would work on a hypotetical production scenario, and created a full backlog with architecture diagrams.
+Then I tried to implement as much as possible on the given schedule.
-Then I proceed on a step-by-step description on teh actual implementation, and then Finally, I present the sources I "drew inspiration from".

 ### Author's Background
 Since I had no familiarity with GoLang prior to this project, most descriptions on this topic will begin at an abstract level, and I'll be modifying the sections to GoLang "jargon" as I improve my familiarity with it.